-- working with the Committee Chair to determine the date, time and place of meetings, and making necessary meeting arrangements - distribution of agenda, minutes and other materials; coordination with MarCom, including committee webpage management - making arrangements for members to participate remotely in a meeting when needed - assisting with Board of Governors' approval of proposed projects/reports or elsewhere.
-Offsite meetings should be pre-approved (cost and staff resource assessment).
-Committee meetings are listed in the calendar on the NHBA web site.
+- producing the committee meeting minutes in compliance with the NHBA's minutes format - working with the Committee Chair to determine the date, time, and place of meetings, and making necessary meeting arrangements (including arranging for members to participate remotely when necessary) - distribution of agenda, minutes, and other materials - coordination with Marcom - regular review and updating of all committee webpages - assisting with Board of Governors' approval of proposed projects/reports

 The NHBA maintains a master electronic file on each committee as a record of past and current activities.
 The Staff Liaison is responsible for maintenance and organization of this file for the Bar Association.
-Please make sure the Staff Liaison receives copies of all committee correspondence, notices and publications.

 Conference rooms at the Bar Center are available for meetings.
-The Bar Center has video conferencing and audio-visual equipment available for committee use based on availability.
-The Staff Liaison shall reserve meeting room space whether the meeting is to be held at the Bar Center
+The Bar Center has video conferencing and audio-visual equipment for committee use based on availability.
+The Staff Liaison shall reserve meeting room space whether the meeting is to be held at the Bar Center or elsewhere.
+Offsite meetings should be pre-approved by the Staff Liaison's supervisor or the Executive Director (cost and staff resource assessment).
+Committee meetings are listed in the calendar on the NHBA web site.